 1989-1994 - Managing general partner of the Texas Rangers baseball team.

 1994-2000 - Governor of Texas.

-November 3, 1998 - Is elected to second term as governor of Texas with 68.8% of the vote.
-The first governor in Texas history to be elected to consecutive four-year terms.
+November 3, 1998 - Is elected to a second term as governor of Texas with 68.8% of the vote.
+He is the first governor in Texas history to be elected to consecutive four-year terms.

-November 7, 2000 - The presidential election takes place, but is too close to call.
+November 7, 2000 - The US presidential election takes place, but is too close to call.

 December 8, 2000 - A statewide recount is ordered by the Florida Supreme Court of thousands of questionable ballots.

-September 14, 2001 - Tours Ground Zero and gives a speech to firemen, police, and other rescue workers.
+September 14, 2001 - Visits Ground Zero and gives a speech to firemen, police and other rescue workers.

 January 29, 2002 - In the State of the Union address, he refers to North Korea, Iraq and Iran as “an axis of evil.”